cliffordEmmanuel/automating_the_boring_stuff/README.md

 This script is aimed quickly rearranging clumsy directory by putting the files into specific categories ie Documents, audio, images and videos.
 I'll be updating it when i get inspired

+### Contact_extrator.py
+This script extract phone numbers and email addresses from a given string and stores them in a text file.